SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 '@
 ```

 The previous script will create a new SharePoint list named Customer Tracking.
 It will set the description, and also add four fields to the list.
+Note that each of these are considered an action.
+Site scripts are limited to 30 cumulative actions (across one or more scripts that may be called in a site design).

 ## Add the site script